coveooss/platform-sdk/README.md

 ```

 ### Disable identities older than a specific ordering ID
-Same as the documents, you can disable identities that have an ordering ID smaller than the one you provide.
+Same as with documents, you can disable identities that have an ordering ID smaller than the one you provide.
 For more information, visit [Disabling Old Security Identities](https://docs.coveo.com/en/33/cloud-v2-developers/disabling-old-security-identities).
 ```csharp
 client.PermissionManager.AddOrUpdateIdentity(expandedProviderId, 100, new PermissionIdentityBody(new PermissionIdentity(@"acme\tobedeleted3", PermissionIdentityType.User)));
 client.PermissionManager.AddOrUpdateIdentity(expandedProviderId, 200, new PermissionIdentityBody(new PermissionIdentity(@"acme\tobedeleted4", PermissionIdentityType.User)));